jacoby149/web10/docs/sdk.md

 On web10, peer ids look like 'provider/username/origin/label'

-1. provider is the web10 provider of a user of web10 P2P
+1. *provider* is the web10 provider of a user of web10 P2P
-2. username is the web10 username of a user of web10 P2P
+2. *username* is the web10 username of a user of web10 P2P
-3. origin is the origin of the site the user is using to make the web10 P2P connection
+3. *origin* is the origin of the site the user is using to make the web10 P2P connection
+   * when connecting to a mobile encryptor, *origin* is set to "mobile"
-4. label is an extra string a developer can add to the peer id to handle single users being multipeer
+4. *label* is an extra string a developer can add to the peer id to handle single users being multipeer

 ### P2P messaging demo (Coming soon)

 ```
 (Coming soon)
 ```

 ## Encryption (Coming soon)